“Put on your safety goggles,” says Val, “there’s gonna be some glowing hot stuff flyin’ around in about ten seconds.”

 I positioned myself near the back end of one of the cars and had Val lean against the hood of the car close to its front door with his chest facing away from me.

-In figure 8, I used my 40-150mm lens and had my camera set to:
+In the shot above I used my 40-150mm lens and had my camera set to:

 - Focal length: 40mm